donalmurtagh/migrate-2-grails3/README.md

 `grails migrate [path-to-grails3-project]`

-- Once this command has completed, you can remove the plugin from the Grails 2.x app
+- Once this command has completed, the plugin can be removed from the Grails 2.x app

 #### Arguments
 - `path-to-grails3-project` the *relative* path from the Grails 2.x project to the Grails 3.x project